tylerlewis1/School-tts/README.md

 <br>
 <h1>How to get it to work</h1>
  <br>
- <p>All you need to do to get it working is change every where it says "WEBSERVER" (If you use the C# version you the place to change server url is in settings.json) with your server ip and add a google api key where it says "API KEY".
-The https port is 25560 by default and the http port is 3000 by default.</p>
+ <p>All you need to do to get it working is change everywhere it says "WEBSERVER" (If you use the C# version you the place to change server URL is in settings.json) with your server IP and add a google API key where it says "API KEY".
+The HTTPS port is 25560 by default and the HTTP port is 3000 by default.
+For the webserver, you need to add your SSL private key and certificate for your domain.</p>
  <br>
  <br>
  <a rel="license" href="http://creativecommons.org/licenses/by-nc-sa/4.0/"><img alt="Creative Commons License" style="border-width:0" src="https://i.creativecommons.org/l/by-nc-sa/4.0/88x31.png" /></a><br />This work is licensed under a <a rel="license" href="http://creativecommons.org/licenses/by-nc-sa/4.0/">Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License</a>.